yookoala/gitsocket/README.md

 OPTIONS:
-   --remote, -r "origin"		name of remote repository --branch, -b "master"		branch of remote repository --socket, -s "./githook.sock"	path to socket to listen for connection
+   --remote, -r "origin"		name of remote repository --branch, -b "master"		branch of remote repository --listen, -l "./githook.sock"	path to socket to listen for connection --pidfile, -p "./githook.pid"	path to pidfile. empty for no pidfile
 ```

 Command: